About Andrew

 The story

-From a broken back to a better way to train.
+From injury to a better way to train.

-Twenty years later, I've worked in big-box gyms, led group programs, and spent twelve years owning Innate Fitness in Santa Barbara — a family-style functional fitness studio where the longest client relationships ran more than a decade.
-Through every chapter, the same lesson kept proving itself: education and consistency beat intensity and willpower, every single time.
+Over the past two decades, I've worked in big-box gyms, coached group programs, and spent twelve years owning Innate Fitness in Santa Barbara, a family-style functional fitness studio where many client relationships lasted more than a decade.

-In late 2024, my family relocated to Wilmington, Delaware.
-I now coach out of Peak Performance's private training facilities here — calm, professional spaces that suit the way I work best.
-The clients are different.
-The principles aren't.
+In 2025, my family relocated to Wilmington, Delaware, where I now coach out of Peak Performance's private training facilities — calm, professional spaces that fit the way I work best.
+Today, my focus is helping adults become stronger, more capable, and more confident for life.

 — Andrew ArazaFounder · Head Coach